WENDGOUNDI/facial_expression_detection/README.md

 **Notes:**

-For imporvement, train the network for longer epochs, apply different deep leraning techniques to improve the accuracy and try different face detector model during the inference.
+For improvement, train the network for longer epochs, apply different deep leraning techniques to improve the accuracy and try different face detector model during the inference.